-A. Students will receive the 150-page ebook SNP JOURNAL, free of charge.
+A. Foundations Students will receive the 150-page ebook SNP JOURNAL, free of charge.
 The SNP JOURNAL has been developed to provide students with a clear and concise review of 40 of the most commonly encountered SNPs in commercial nutrigenetic tests.
-The SNP JOURNAL ebook is provided free to all Foundations course students.
-Should they wish to purchase the printed book, this will be at an additional cost.

-A. The Foundations online course is designed for health practitioners, educators and scientists whose services integrate cutting edge nutritional science into client or food solutions.
+A. The courses are designed for health practitioners, educators and scientists whose services integrate cutting edge nutritional science into client or food solutions.
 Practitioners include: dietitians, medical doctors, specialist doctors, naturopaths, psychiatrists, nurses, nutritionists, dentists, chiropractors, and other allied health professionals.
 If you are unsure please email firstname.lastname@example.org.

 A: If you are a registered full-time student you will qualify for a 30% discount, please email email@example.com with a copy of your student registration and you will receive a coupon code to register.
 If you are unsure if you qualify for the discount please email firstname.lastname@example.org.

-A: The course is self-paced.
+A: Both courses are self-paced.
 You can start at any time, in any time zone, and go as slowly or as quickly as you like.
 At any time during and after the course you will be able to access the modules for revision.
 Students require access to a computer and adequate Internet capability.
 Students come from all countries around the world and have different work and family commitments.
 For this reason, we acknowledge that the course requires the greatest amount of flexibility.

-A: We estimate the course will require 40-50 hours of study.
+A: We estimate the Foundations course will require 40-50 hours of study.
 This will differ according to the student’s qualification, nutrigenomics knowledge level, and clinical experience.
-The Foundations course will take between two to three months part-time.
+It should take between two to three months part-time.
 Students have six months to complete the course.

 A. At the end of each module, students will have to pass a 10-question quiz with 100%, in order to proceed to the next module.
-Once the Module Four quiz has been successfully completed, students will have completed the course and will receive a certificate to confirm this.
+Once the Module Four quiz has been successfully completed for the Foundations course, students will have completed the course and will receive a certificate to confirm this.

-A. On completion of the Foundations course students will receive a certificate from CTG Education, signed by both Dr Yael Joffe and Christine Houghton.
+A. On completion of the Foundations course students will receive a certificate from CTG Education, signed by both Dr Yael Joffe and Dr Christine Houghton.
 Accreditation for the Foundations in Nutrigenomics course is provided by CTG, the training organization specifically tailored to the needs of the practicing clinician.
-If however the student chooses to complete the Advanced Translational Nutrigenomics course, they will receive accreditation from ICN (Institute of Clinical Nutrigenomics).
-Completion of the Foundations course does not qualify for ICN accreditation.

-A: Students will be able to communicate at any time with the course liaison, and if required with their instructors as well.
-In addition, a forum is provided for students to share their course experiences, and post questions for the instructors and each other.
+A: Students will be able to communicate with the student coordinator, and if required with their instructors as well.
+In addition, a Facebook forum is provided for students to share their course experiences, and post questions for the instructors and each other.